-Join Brandon Neill for an in-depth discussion in this video Installing the ESXi hosts and vCenter Server, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Installing the ESXi hosts and vCenter Server, part of VMware vSphere 6 Essential Training.

 - After the domain controller deployment…has completed,…it's booted back up…and we've run the validate script…to verify that everything was installed properly.…The next step is to install the ESXi host.…Select the host virtual machine…and power it on.…It'll get a get a gage CP Mac address…and come up to a boot screen.…I want to select ESXi 6.0 automated builds.…If I've created other versions here,…they would show up in this list as well.…